-Standard 11: The study programme analyses its graduates' job-market integration and further studies in relation to its objectives and the job market.
+Standard 11: The programme ensures the quality of the professional integration and further study of its graduates in relation to its objectives and the labour market.

 • C1.
-The programme analyses the quality of job-market integration and the nature of further studies on the basis of job-market-integration and cohort surveys.
+The programme ensures the quality of its graduates' futures by analysing their employment outcomes and the nature of their further studies, based on follow-up surveys regarding professional integration and cohort studies.
 This data is made public.